bdeckard92/dupUT/01-Class-Content/06-Server-Side-APIs/01-Activities/Git-Guide/README.md

 	![The branch settings page in the repository shows a button to add a rule to a branch.](./Images/02-branch-rules.png)

-### Add Branch Protection Rule

 After we select Add Rule, a page titled "Branch protection rule" will appear.
 On this page, we'll set up the repository so that no code can be pushed to the `main` branch by any member of the developer team.
 All code that is to be merged into the `main` branch MUST be merged through a GitHub pull request.
 Let's add the following to this page:

-1. For the "Branch name pattern" input field, enter the branch `main`.
+3. For the "Branch name pattern" input field, enter the branch `main`.

-2. Next, check the box next to the option for "Require pull request reviews before merging".
+4. Next, check the box next to the option for "Require pull request reviews before merging".
 This will open another set of options asking if we want multiple reviewers before allowing a pull request to be merged, but we can leave it at just one for now.

-3. Finally, select the option to "Include administrators".
+5. Finally, select the option to "Include administrators".
 This way, even the repository owner cannot push to `main` and has to follow all of the same rules as the rest of the developers.

-4. Confirm that the correct rules are in place by comparing your repo's settings with the following image:
+6. Confirm that the correct rules are in place by comparing your repo's settings with the following image:

 	![The branch protection rule page shows all of the options in place to protect the main branch.](./Images/03-branch-rules-done.png)

-5. Make sure to select the Create button at the bottom of the page.
+7. Make sure to select the Create button at the bottom of the page.
 The page will refresh and inform us that the rules have been created.

 Great!
 Now the repository's `main` branch cannot have code added to it without a pull request, and that pull request must be reviewed and approved by at least one other developer on the project.
 Let's go add those other developers now!